 · Salt, pepper & chilli flakes to taste

 · Preheat the oven to 180 degrees.

 · Chop the carrots into rounds and place them on a roasting tray.

 · Drizzle with a little olive oil and season with smoked paprika, salt and pepper.

 · Roast in the oven for 20 minutes until just starting to brown.

 · While the carrots are cooking, slice the leeks and heat a little oil in a frying pan.
 Sauté the leeks for a few minutes until they are just starting to brown.

 · Once the carrots and leeks have cooked, add all of the ingredients to a high-speed blender and pulse, leaving some texture to the mixture and not a completely smooth puree.

-· Chill in the oven for at least 20 minutes (longer is fine too if you would rather prep these in the morning to cook later for dinner).
+· Chill in the fridge for at least 20 minutes (longer is fine too if you would rather prep these in the morning to cook later for dinner).

 · Serve immediately either in a buddha bowl or in a wholegrain bun with all of the usual burger fillings.